AlenPelin/keo-studio/_portfolio/katya---indoor-portrait-photography.md

   - "/media/15 keo studio photography katya 2.jpg"

 ---
-Sometimes you can combine indoor photo session with natural light.
+Sometimes you can combine indoor photo session with natural light and this is great opportunity to create a fine-art portrait without artificial light.

+Katya